[ flah-nœr ] noun, plural flâ·neurs [flah-nœr]. French.

 ~ Addison Wiggin, New York Times Bestselling Author

 In addition to sourcing inspiration from others’ pens, we’ll also keep you up to date on our own works and days.
-On that front, a second novel (working title: The Silver Brooch) is currently in production… while a third flows effortlessly from our cranium, without let, hindrance or hesitation, as if inspired by the muses themselves…
+On that front, a third novel (working title: Cyclone Charlie) is currently in production, flowing effortlessly from our cranium, without let, hindrance or hesitation, as if inspired by the muses themselves…

 We jest, of course.
 Some days it comes easily… other times it’s a struggle to summon a single clause worthy of independence.
 But everyday is a journey.
 As Pliny the Elder said (sometime before he inhaled the cinder, pumice and noxious gases from the erupting Mt.
 Versuvius): nulla dies sine linea (not a day without a line).